 2 Stir in cream, egg, vanilla, knead to make biscuit dough: Use a fork to whisk together the cream, egg, and vanilla in a small bowl.

 Make a well in the large bowl of the flour mixture and pour the cream mixture into the center of it.
 Use a fork to mix until the dough is evenly moistened.
 The dough mixture should look shaggy.
+If the dough is too wet to handle, sprinkle on more flour (up to 1/2 cup more) to the mix.

 Knead the dough with your hands 8 turns or so to create a ball.